GMAT Verbal Reasoning Questions

 Critical Reasoning

-In Critical Reasoning, your ability to comprehend different kinds of statements, finding a logical relationship between them and grasp over quantitative basics are tested.
+In Critical Reasoning, your ability to comprehend different kinds of statements, find a logical relationship between them and grasp quantitative basics are tested.
 It examines how efficiently you can target the arguments, evaluate them and formulate your plan of action.
 In our list of verbal reasoning questions, take a look at the following example for critical reasoning:

 For Example,